People chattering. Phones ringing. Keyboards clacking. Fax machines running tirelessly.

 10. Train Agents on Appropriate Voice Volume

-Another way you can reduce background noise in a call center is to train your agents on appropriate voice volume.
+Another way you can reduce background noise in a call center is to train call center operators on appropriate voice volume.
 Some people naturally talk more loudly than others.
 But, with the right kind of microphone and by following these noise reduction tips, this really should not be necessary.

 Conduct training to make sure that your call agents know how to appropriately control the volume of their voice so they’re not contributing to excessive background noise in your call center.